Technical Skills List and Examples

 Finally, you can use these skill words in an interview.
 Make sure you have at least one example for a time you demonstrated each of the top five skills listed here.

-Of course, required skills will vary based upon the job for which you're applying, so be sure to be specific when listing hardware, software, programs, applications, etc. Take the time to match your qualifications to the job, and review our other lists of skills listed by job and type of skill.
+Of course, required skills will vary based upon the job for which you're applying, so be sure to be specific when listing hardware, software, programs, applications, etc.

 Top Five Technical Skills